InterstitialTech/automato-library/README.md

 This product is _**open source**_!

-The **code** is released under the GPL v3 license.
-See the included LICENSE.md for more information.
+The **code** is released under the CERN Open Hardware license.
+See the included LICENSE.txt for more information.

 Distributed as-is; no warranty is given.